BASES-Stanford/BASES_E-Guide/README.md

 The BASES Guide to Entrepreneurship at Stanford.

-Started October 31st, 2013.
+Started October 31st, 2013 by the BASES Operations Team.
-BASES Operations Team

 ### [Classes](classes.md)